himanigoel0/lift_controller_4_floor_building/README.md

 | EMERGENCY | `emergency_stop = 1` | EMERGENCY | Remain in emergency state |
 | EMERGENCY | `emergency_stop = 0` | IDLE | Resume normal operation |

+- **Assumption:** The overload_sensor detects overload while the lift is open and people are getting into the lift.
+Hence, no such condition of overload arises when the lift is moving or the doors are closed.
+So, we only consider overload_sensor input in the door_open state only.

 ## 9. State Transition Summary

 ![FSM State Transition Diagram](State_transition_diagram_lift_controller.jpeg)